 We can see from the above chart that after the breakout from the double bottom chart formation, traders can enter the trade for swing trading and continue until the price objective of the pattern reaches, or the trend ends.
 However, one should note that the traders should only enter the trader after the breakout, which is confirmed by the volume as shown in the above chart.
 Thus, swing traders should look out for the breakouts in the stocks for entering a position in the same.

-Buy why volume is so crucial for selecting stocks for swing trading.
+But why volume is so crucial for selecting stocks for swing trading.
 Well, let us discuss this:

 2. Volume

 Volume is an essential tool for swing traders as it helps them analyze the strength of a new trend.
-The main reason behind this is that a trend with high volume will be stronger than one with weak volume.
+The main reason behind this is that a trend with a high volume will be stronger than one with a weak volume.
 In addition, more traders buying or selling gives a better basis for the price action.

 The above chart shows that volume is mainly helpful as a part of a breakout strategy.
 However, breakouts tend to follow a period of consolidation or a chart pattern usually accompanied by low volume; volume spikes when the breakout takes place.
 Traders can also use volume indicators for analyzing the volume in the stock.